Kenan Kodro: Athletic Bilbao

 In January 2019, Kodro joined Athletic Bilbao on a contract until June 2022.
-He debuted competitively for the side on 10 February against Barcelona.
+He debuted competitively for the team on 10 February against Barcelona.
 On 16 March, he scored his first goal for Athletic Bilbao in a victory over Atlético Madrid.
+He won his first trophy with the club on 23 January 2021, by beating Barcelona in the Supercopa de España final.

-In January 2021, he was loaned to Real Valladolid for the remainder of campaign.
+In January, he was loaned to Valladolid for the remainder of the campaign.

 Fehérvár

 In August, Kodro signed a three-year deal with Hungarian outfit Fehérvár.
-He played his first official game for the team on 28 August against MTK Budapest and managed to score a brace.
+He played his first official game on 28 August against MTK Budapest and managed to score a brace, ensuring the triumph for his squad.

+Ferencváros

+In January 2024, Kodro moved to Ferencváros on a contract until June 2026.
+He played his first competitive match for the team against Kisvárda on 3 February.
+On 14 April, he scored his first goal for Ferencváros in a win over Zalaegerszeg.
+He won his first title with the club on 20 April, when they were crowned league champions.

+In July, Kodro was sent on a season-long loan to Turkish side Gaziantep.

+In September 2025, he was loaned to Zaragoza for the rest of the season.

 International career

-In March 2017, Kodro received first senior call-up to Bosnia and Herzegovina, for a 2018 FIFA World Cup qualifier against Gibraltar and a friendly game against Albania.
+In March 2017, Kodro received his first senior call up to Bosnia and Herzegovina, for a 2018 FIFA World Cup qualifier against Gibraltar and a friendly game against Albania.
 He debuted against the latter on 28 March.

 On 3 September, in a 2018 FIFA World Cup qualifier against Gibraltar, Kodro scored his first senior international goal.

+He retired from international football on 25 September 2023.

 Personal life

 Kodro's father Meho was also a professional footballer.
-They became the first son and father to represent Bosnia and Herzegovina internationally.
+They became the first father and son to represent Bosnia and Herzegovina internationally.